-which underlies Kant's doctrine in a far clearer manner than any one else; but, for the purpose of the present summary view of Hume's philosophy, it must suffice if I state the matter in my own way, giving the broad outlines, without entering into the details of a large and difficult discussion.
+In his "Principles of Psychology," Mr. Herbert Spencer appears to me to have brought out the essential truth which underlies Kant's doctrine in a far clearer manner than any one else; but, for the purpose of the present summary view of Hume's philosophy, it must suffice if I state the matter in my own way, giving the broad outlines, without entering into the details of a large and difficult discussion.

-When a red light flashes across the field of vision, there arises in the mind an "impression of sensation"-which we call red.
-It appears to me that this sensation, red, is a something which may exist altogether independently of any other impression, or idea, as an individual existence.
-It is perfectly conceivable that a sentient being should have no sense but vision, and that he should have spent his existence in absolute darkness, with the exception of one solitary flash of red light.
-That momentary illumination would suffice to give him the impression under consideration; and the whole content of his consciousness might be that impression; and, if he were endowed with memory, its idea.
+When a red light flashes across the field of vision, there arises in the mind an "impression of sensation "-which we call red.
+It appears to me that this sensation, red, is a something which may exist altogether independently of any other impression, or idea, as an individual existence. is perfectly conceivable that a sentient being should have no sense but vision, and that he should have spent his existence in absolute darkness, with the exception of one solitary flash of red light.
+That momentary illumination would suffice to give him the impression under consider-The whole content of his consciousness might be that impression; and, if he were endowed with memory, its idea.